ChazSam/pathfinder-app/README.md

 -Background
 -Class

-save what you want and save it for later.
+Create a character of what you want and save it for later.

   App
   NavBar